-The knit stitch is the most basic component of knitting, forming the basis of most projects
+The knit stitch is the most basic component of knitting, forming the basis of most projects We recommend the Snood Operator Kit.
+It's a good beginner kit and uses only the knit stitch.

 Each knit stitch will look like a little ‘V’.
 If you use only knit stitches, you're working in garter stitch.
 You can also combine knit stitches with purls, to work in stitch patterns like ribbing and moss stitch.
 Referred to as 'k1' in traditional knitting patterns.
 Once you have mastered this stitch, you will be able to tackle other stitches such as stocking stitch and 1x1 rib.